“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.” –Hebrews 13:2 (NRSV)

 100 Pine Hill Road, Bedford, MA 01730

 From Interstate 95/128, take Exit 31B for Routes 4/225 toward Bedford.
 This is Bedford Street in Lexington, which becomes Great Road in Bedford.
 Take this street about three miles toward Bedford Center.
 Just past the Marshall’s/Whole Foods shopping plaza, take a right on Hillside Avenue.
 Take Hillside to the four-way stop and turn left on Pine Hill Road.
-St. Paul’s Church is on your left at 100 Pine Hill Rd.
+St. Paul’s Church is up the hill on your left, at 100 Pine Hill Rd.
+If you’re coming from west of Bedford, Pine Hill Road intersects with North Road, about a quarter mile from the church.

 Where should I park?